zvidmarb/sd-hack/docs/Statistics.md

 ### Statistics

-## carbon emission for average american
+## carbon emission for average american per year
 16.6 metric tons of CO2 (tCO2e) [15.5 in 2016, world bank]

-## carbon emission for annual average rest of the world
+## carbon emission for rest of the world per year
 4.555 metric tons of CO2 (2016, world bank)

 ## american population (2019)